EfekaanBengi/scraping-currency-python/README.md

 Firstly you should download BeautifulSoup and requests modules.
 After that, the code will be working.

+This program sends a request every 60 minutes
 ------------------------------------

 Pyhtonda requests modülü kullanarak döviz değerlerini alma.